 Prior to the quakes, Leanne worked in teaching and community development.
 She was a founding member of CanCERN in 2010 and led the organisation until its closure in late 2015.
 Following the February earthquake, Leanne’s family home in Avonside was red zoned.
 She now lives in Waimakariri with her husband, kids, and terribly naughty dogs.

-Marcus was working as a Radio New Zealand journalist at the time of the February 2011 earthquake.
+Marcus was working as a journalist at the time of the February 2011 earthquake.
 He reported on the ensuing residential issues for three years before taking up a role at CanCERN in a bid to more directly help affected residents.
 Having been immersed in all aspects of the earthquake recovery since the beginning, Marcus understands the obstacles many homeowners continue to face.